domtancredi/forestation/docker/README.md

 ```

 # Edit Services Addresses
+termin

-By default The Chesshub Docker image will try to connect to Mongodb at Host (mongo) and port (27017) and to Elasticsearch at host (elasticsearch) and port (9200), to change that edit the following file:
+By default The Forestation Docker image will try to connect to Mongodb at Host (mongo) and port (27017) and to Elasticsearch at host (elasticsearch) and port (9200), to change that edit the following file:

-### docker/chesshub/config/default.json:
+### docker/forestation/config/default.json:
 ```
 {
-    "chesshub": {
+    "forestation": {
         "db": "mongodb://mongo/test",
 	"es":{
 		 "host": "elasticsearch",